Schroedinger-Hat/peoplez/README.md

 # Peoplez

-Peoples is an open-source, self-hosted organisation management software that allows you to manage basic needs of your nonprofit organisation
+Peoplez is an open-source, self-hosted organisation management software that allows you to manage basic needs of your nonprofit organisation

 ## Tech
 Next.js Typescript app, created with T3